Compline Choir

-The Compline Choir is a nationally acclaimed choral group that chants the Office of Compline every Sunday night, 9:30 P.M.
-Pacific time, at St. Mark's, Seattle in Seattle, Washington, US.
+The Compline Choir is an American choral group that chants the Office of Compline every Sunday night, 9:30 P.M.
+Pacific time, at St. Mark's Cathedral in Seattle, Washington.
 The Office of Compline is made up of sacred music including plainsong and polyphonic compositions, and chanted recitations of the Apostles' Creed and the Lord’s Prayer.

-Compline – Last of the Divine Hours

-Compline, from the Latin completorium, or completion, is the last of eight monastic services sung throughout the day.
-These services were defined by the Rule of Saint Benedict.

-The Order of Compline at St. Mark’s Cathedral
+Order of Compline

 The Order of Compline consists of short passages from scripture (chapters), psalms, an office hymn, a canticle (Nunc dimittis), a litany, collects and additional prayers.
 The liturgy, as sung by the Compline Choir, is based on An Order for Compline, found as an appendix to the 1928 Proposed Book of Common Prayer.

-The Compline service at St. Mark’s runs as follows: